 SciTechDaily, December 2020: "Harvard Medical School scientists have successfully restored vision in mice by turning back the clock on aged eye cells in the retina to recapture youthful gene function.
 'Our study demonstrates that it's possible to safely reverse the age of complex tissues such as the retina and restore its youthful biological function,' said senior author David Sinclair.
-If replicated through further studies, the approach could pave the way for therapies to promote tissue repair across various organs and reverse aging and age-related diseases in humans."
+[Update March 2025: "Life Biosciences, the company co-founded by Sinclair, is gearing up to launch the first ever partial epigenetic reprogramming candidate . . .
+Assuming everything goes to plan . . .
+Life Bio will enter clinical trials within a year.]